 - Five national network events – these regular events enable the Aspirant Chairs to engage in leadership learning, discuss hot topics along with role and organisational challenges, hear from subject matter experts, NHS national and regional leaders and share experiences and create a peer support network

 - Chair application and interview coaching – We will organise coaching to help you prepare your application

 Those accepted onto the programme have usually already begun their journey to becoming a chair by engaging in broader development activities.

-Before considering the programme, think about what you are already doing to support your development to make sure your skills and experience align with the Chair Competency Framework.
-Speak with your chair about your ambition and development needs, and identify opportunities for increasing your profile and knowledge by:
+Before considering the programme, think about what you are already doing to support your development to make sure your skills and experience align with the Provider Chair Framework for Development.
+Speak with your Chair about your ambition and development needs, and identify opportunities for increasing your profile and knowledge by:

 - forming personal networks with other non-executive directors and chairs across your local system.
 Alternatively, there are networks that are aimed specifically at protected characteristics that operate at a national level if that local support is not available; such as the Health & Care Women Leaders Network and the Seacole Group.

 - extending your governance knowledge across the range of trust committees and taking on committee chair roles

 - increasing your experience by becoming vice or deputy chair or the senior independent director if you are in a foundation trust

 - engaging with other local, regional and national bodies and with wider stakeholders in and outside the NHS to support their thinking and inform yours